pocl/pocl/doc/notes_4_0.rst

   }

 -------------------------------------------------------------------------------
-CPU driver: initial(partial) support for cl_khr_subgroups
+CPU driver: initial (partial) support for cl_khr_subgroups
 -------------------------------------------------------------------------------

-A single subgroup that always executes the whole X-dimension's WIs.
+The default is a single subgroup that always executes the whole X-dimension's WIs.
 Independent forward progress is not yet supported, but it's not needed for CTS compliance, due to the corner case of only one SG in flight.